Anikitos940/google-homepage/README.md

-Google homepage clone for the Odin Project
+Google homepage clone for the Odin Project.
-My first site lol
+My first site!